instayu/html-5-calander/YUI-3.5.1-Change-History-Rollup.md

 Charts Change History
 =====================

-  * #2532138 Fixed min/max issues with NumericAxis.
+  * Fixed min/max issues with NumericAxis.
+[Ticket #2532138]

-  * #2532195 Fixed issues with tooltip when numeric values are used in a CategoryAxis.
+  * Fixed issues with tooltip when numeric values are used in a CategoryAxis.
+[Ticket #2532195]

 DOM Change History
 ==================

-  * Bug fix: Fix multiple grouped queries for IE. [Ticket 2532155]
+  * Bug fix: Fix multiple grouped queries for IE. [Ticket #2532155]

 Get Utility Change History